Date of Award

 Scholarly Commons Citation

 Davidson, Shayn, "A Multi-Dimensional Model of Enjoyment: Development and Validation of an Enjoyment Scale (Enjoy)" (2018).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 381.